 As I look back on that time, I realized that that confidence came from many different places.
 First and for most that confidence came from inside.
 It came from the peace in my heart that we were doing what we were supposed to do.

-Now, when I say that we knew what we were supposed to do, I mean that we were budgeting, were saving and we were sacrificing.
-Confidence in finances only comes when you are doing those three things.
-When you have a budget, when you are saving with a purpose, and when you are sacrificing for the greater goal.
+Now, when I say that we knew what we were supposed to do, I mean that we were budgeting, we were saving, and we were sacrificing.
+Confidence in finances only comes when you are doing those three things, when you have a budget when you are saving with a purpose, and when you are sacrificing for the higher goal.